splunk-soar-connectors/archer/README.md

 Type: **ingest**
 Read only: **True**

 This action has a persistent copy of the most recent 'Date Created' value it's seen on any successfully processed record.
-It uses this to pull all records created since then and creates a Phantom container for each.
+It uses this to pull all records created since then and creates a Splunk SOAR container for each.
 Records are pulled by referencing that 'poll_report' key of each cef_mapping entry.
 If any such entry does not have a 'poll_report' key, it is skipped; otherwise, the Archer report named by that key's value will be used as a list of records to pull and process according to that mapping.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS